 - Pressure sore

-These factors are believed to cause a temporary worsening of the condition and further increase the excitability of the muscle receptors, and are hence associated as a trigger to worsen the symptoms.
+These factors are believed to cause a temporary worsening of the condition and further increase the excitability of the muscle receptors, ultimately worsening the symptoms of spasticity.